HelloMokuzai/AstralCredits/README.md

 - You can support the development of the XAC project by purchasing NFT badges - [Sparkles NFTs](https://sparklesnft.com/collection/astralcredits/)

 JOIN THE COMMUNITY
-- Reddit
+- Reddit - TBA
-- Discord
+- Discord - TBA
-- Twitter
+- Twitter - TBA

 DISCLAIMER